microsoft/napajs/docs/api/zone.md

 ### zone.executeSync(moduleName: string, functionName: string, args: any[], timeout: number = 0): any

 Execute a function synchronously on arbitrary worker via module name and function name.
 Arguments can be of any JavaScript type that is [transportable](transport.md#transportable-types).
-It returns an [`ExecuteResult`](#interface-executeresult).
+It returns an [`Result`](#interface-result).
 If error happens, either bad code, user exception, or timeout is reached, error will be thrown.

 Example: Execute function 'bar' in module 'foo', with arguments [1, 'hello', { field1: 1 }].
 300ms timeout is applied.
 ```ts